Quasimondo/OpenMender/README.md

 5. **Distributed Ownership**: No single entity should control this system.
 Like the open source projects it aims to improve, it belongs to the community.

+6. **Preserve Community Growth**: We recognize that easily fixable issues often serve as valuable entry points for new contributors.
+OpenMender will:
+   - Respect issues tagged as "good first issue", "first-timers-only", "beginner friendly" etc.
+   - Focus on issues that have remained unaddressed for extended periods
+   - Prioritize fixes for issues that might deter rather than encourage new contributors
+   - Work alongside human contributors, not replace them6.

 ### Why Now?
 We stand at a unique moment in technological history.
 The tools for automated code analysis, generation, and verification have reached a level of sophistication that makes this vision possible.
 Yet we're also seeing the limitations of centralized AI systems.
 By creating a distributed, community-driven approach to code improvement, we can harness the power of AI while maintaining the open, collaborative spirit that makes open source software great.